A data-driven iteratively regularized Landweber iteration: Numerical Experiments

-For all the numerical experiments, the choices and values of the main parameters, utilized for the generation of the data and to run the schemes \eqref{eq:ModLand_R} and \eqref{eq:Land_R}, are contained in the tables below.
-To be more precise, we specify the choice of the variance in the gaussian noise, the value of $\delta$, $\tau$ and the total number of iterates before one of the two stopping criteria in \ref{stopping_criteria} has been accomplished.
-Moreover, for each scheme we also add the value of the residual $\norm{Ru_L-\yd}_2$ at the last iteration $L$. \ \\ \textbf{Test 1.} In this simulation we reconstruct one of the image employed in the creation of the matrix $A$, see Figure \ref{fig: test1} for the ``True Image''.
-The initial datum $\yd$ is given by the sinogram of the true image $y$, adding a gaussian distributed noise of zero mean ad variance $\sigma^2=10$.
-In the discrepancy principle \eqref{eq: discrep_princ} we choose $\tau=2$.
+The choices and values of the main parameters, which are utilized for the generation of the data and to run the schemes \eqref{eq:ModLand_R}, \eqref{eq:Land_R} and \eqref{eq:IRLI_classic}, are contained in the tables below, i.e., Tables \ref{tab: table1}, \ref{tab: table2a}, \ref{tab: table2b}, \ref{tab: table3a}, \ref{tab: table3b} and \ref{tab: table4}: {In the left part of each table,} we specify the choice of the variance in the gaussian noise, the value of $\delta$ and $\tau$. {In the right part we state some of the results of the numerical test, i.e.,} the total number of iterates before one of the two stopping criteria in \ref{stopping_criteria} has been accomplished, {the computational time and, finally, the relative error $\norm{u_{\textrm{true}}-u_{\textrm{rec}}}_2/\norm{u_{\textrm{true}}}_2$, where $u_{\textrm{true}}$ is the image to be reconstructed while $u_{\textrm{rec}}$ is the reconstructed image.
+We stress that the execution time of DDIRLI is the result of the construction of the matrix $A$ and the iterates of \eqref{eq:ModLand_R}}. \ \\ \textbf{Test 1.} (Figure \ref{fig: test1}). \textit{Target: reconstruct one of the image from the training set which has been used to create the matrix $A$}.
+See Figure \ref{fig: test1} for the ``True Image''.
+The initial datum $\yd$ is given by the sinogram of the true image $y$, adding a gaussian distributed noise of zero mean ad variance $\sigma^2=0.5$.
+In the discrepancy principle \eqref{eq: discrep_princ} we choose $\tau=1.1$.
 See Table \ref{tab: table1}.
 We observe, from Figure \ref{fig: test1} and Figure \ref{fig: test1_2}, how the presence of $A$ (and the fact that the information of the "True Image" are included in $A$) ``helps'' the iterates \eqref{eq:ModLand_R} in recognizing the true image, as expected.
-Indeed, despite the presence of a strong noise, the iteratively regularized Landweber scheme provides better results compared to those of the Landweber iteration \eqref{eq:Land_R} and, in addition, with less iterates.
-Now, focusing the attention on the results given by the iteratively regularized Landweber scheme, we observe that the reconstructions present some artifacts coming from the overlapping of the information contained in $A$, both for $\lambda_{k,1}$ and to a greater extent for $\lambda_{k,2}$.
-However, it is not visible the amount of noise which can be observed in Figure \ref{fig: test1} e).
+Indeed, despite the presence of a strong noise, DDIRLI provides better results compared to those of the Landweber iteration \eqref{eq:Land_R} {and IRLI \eqref{eq:IRLI_classic}, with a smaller number of iterates.
+Note that the initial guess $u^{(0)}$ in IRLI, see \eqref{eq:IRLI_classic}, is the \textquotedblleft True Image\textquotedblright\ corrupted with a gaussian noise of variance $0.05$ only.} \ \\ \textbf{Test 2a/2b}.
+(Figures \ref{fig: test2a} and \ref{fig: test2b}). \textit{Target: reconstruct one of the image from the validation set, {not utilized to create $A$}}.
+We reconstruct a digit from the validation set of MNIST.
+The difference between the two tests, see Figures \ref{fig: test2a} and \ref{fig: test2b}, is the number of the samples from training data used to create the matrix $A$.
+In fact, we used in Test 2a only 50 images while in Test 2b 150 images. {From these numerical examples, we clearly observe an improvement of the results of DDIRLI when we increase the number of images utilized to create the matrix $A$}.
+In fact, Test 2b shows very good results, comparable with those of the Landweber scheme and {IRLI}.